Qualifications & Approach

 Professional qualification and background

 I have an accredited Diploma in Therapeutic Counselling (Mary Ward Centre WC1, 2008).
-I am a member of the British Association For Counselling & Psychotherapy (BACP) and work within their Ethical Framework, adhering to their guidelines for best practice.
+I am an accredited member of the British Association For Counselling & Psychotherapy (BACP) and work within their Ethical Framework, adhering to their guidelines for best practice.

 In 2008 I worked for Youthreach, a youth counselling service based in Greenwich.
 The clients, aged from 14 to 24, were offered up to 52 sessions.
 Here I gained valuable experience and received excellent training, particularly in how to work creatively within the therapeutic process.
 Youthreach gave me the opportunity to work on a longer-term basis.
 This has enabled me to experience the difference of working short and long term and to understand the benefits of both, depending on the individual client and their needs.